wqlab0000/newInsulin01/README.md

 $java Test

-Then you will get the glucose level and corresponding insulin.
+Then you will get the glucose level and corresponding insulin the patient need.